VictoriaT87/shanganagh-cliffs-fc/README.md

 - The layout of my Fixtures section and my League Table section, when resized, were overflowing the Flexbox.
 This was because I had set the height using vh units.
 After testing in Chrome DevTools, the solution to this issue was to change from using vh units, to using em units.
 ![Fixtures Overflow](assets/documentation/fixtures-overflow.jpg)
 ![League Table Overflow](assets/documentation/league-table-overflow.jpg)

-- The Hero Image, when resizing, was leaving a gap between the Header and the image itself.
-I had assumed this was to do with either the height on the image or the padding on the wrapper.
-I wrote media queries for both using Chrome DevTools but this didn't solve the issue.
-After trouble shooting on Stack Overflow, I noticed that my image didn't have "background-size: cover".
-When this was added, the image no longer had a gap when resizing.

 <br>